- Symptoms & Signs

-most commonly in the days preceding the menstrual period.
-Fatigue, mood changes, irritability, and abdominal bloating are among the most common symptoms of PMS and PMDD, but numerous other symptoms have been reported.
-Whereas the symptoms of PMS may be troubling and unpleasant, PMDD may cause severe, debilitating symptoms that interfere with a woman's ability to function.
+Premenstrual dysphoric disorder (PMDD) can be considered a severe form of premenstrual syndrome (PMS).
+Both PMS and PMDD are characterized by unpleasant physical and psychological symptoms that occur in the second half of a woman's menstrual cycle, most commonly in the days preceding the menstrual period.
+Physical symptoms such as bloating, breast tenderness, headaches, joint pain, food cravings, mood swings or frequent crying, panic attacks, fatigue, mood changes, irritability, and trouble focusing are among the most common symptoms.
+Other symptoms like anxiety and trouble sleeping have been reported.
+PMS symptoms may be troubling and unpleasant.
+PMDD may cause severe, debilitating symptoms that interfere with a woman's ability to function.

 PMDD has been previously medically referred to as late luteal phase dysphoric disorder.

 What are the symptoms and signs of PMDD?

 Symptoms of PMS and PMDD can be similar but are more intense and debilitating in PMDD.
 The symptoms of PMDD also may vary among affected women.
 Some of the most commonly reported symptoms include the following:

 - Mood changes

 - Increased appetite